Are Your Hands Going Numb?

 Arterial thoracic outlet syndrome can

-be treated surgically.
+only be treated surgically.
 The doctor must remove the first rib and surrounding tissue.

-Common Reason #6: Hands going numb due to hand arm vibration syndrome
+Common Reason #6: Hand arm vibration syndrome

 How to fix hand arm vibration syndrome